Why Is My ACT Score Not Improving? How to Boost Your Score

 Cramming isn’t fun—and it’s hard on your mind and body.
 While you may feel good and ready to take on the world in a 3 AM coffee-filled haze, the morning of your test tells a different story.
 Putting off studying until the last possible day is never in your best interest, and it won’t make much of a difference to your ACT score.

 The ACT requires a deeper understanding of the material that you can’t gain in one night of cramming.
-It can also impact your mental health: according to Stanford Ph.D. candidate Sukuru Burc Eryilaz,“cramming places too much stress onto the brain, pushing it beyond its limits.
-When the brain is overworked too much, too often, it increases feelings of anxiety, frustration, fatigue and even confusion.
-Like the human body, the brain needs time to breathe, relax and refocus.
-Cramming does the opposite of this.”
+It can also impact your mental health as cramming places a lot of stress on the brain, which can cause feelings of anxiety, frustration, fatigue, and confusion.

 In addition to the harm cramming has on your brain and emotions, you’re more likely to forget what you’ve learned during or directly after your test because you’ve only committed the information to your short-term memory.